htcondor/htcondor/docs/classads/transforms.rst

 resulting ClassAds to a file or pipe.

-The transform language is build on the same basic macro expansion engine use by HTCondor configuration and by *condor_submit* and shares many of the same features such as ``$()`` macro expansion and if statements.
+The transform language is build on the same basic macro expansion engine use by HTCondor configuration and by :tool:`condor_submit` and shares many of the same features such as ``$()`` macro expansion and if statements.